Changefeeds (WAL)

 entriesis a list of descriptors for the rows touched by the commit that intersect with the subscriptionsubis a small subscription descriptor containing contextjs{ tx, liveQueryOriginated, }Here,

 sub.liveQueryOriginatedis a boolean flag that tells if the subscription originated from the Live Query engine, as may be the case when theresolveCommitVisibility()handler is paired withcentralizeCommitVisibility: true.
-(See Live Queries' Visibility and Security section for that.)
+(See Live Queries' Visibility and Security section for details.)

 On receiving the above, the hook must return one of: